 And there is no easy way to get around this.

-It's pure hard work but its a lot easier and less messy if you have the right tools.
+It's pure hard work, but its a lot easier and less messy if you have the right tools

 What's Required For The Job

-Post hole digger (clam shell style is best)
+Post hole digger (clamshell style is best)

 A clamshell-style hole digger is the best tool for digging holes quickly and efficiently because you can go straight down.
 Use this tool in conjunction with a long steel pry bar to loosen any rocks along the way.

 You will need a good stable large size wheelbarrow to mix concrete

 Set your tarp around the hole and toss the dirt onto the tarp.
 It's effortless to shovel the dirt into the wheelbarrow then and haul it away from the site.

-This is your work horse shovel and will be used in all kinds of areas - not just digging holes.
+This is your workhorse shovel and will be used in all kinds of areas - not just digging holes.
 You can't get by without a pointed shovel.

 Square Nosed Shovel

 A square nosed shovel is excellent for cutting into sod as you lay out the perimeter of your deck.
 It is great for scooping up material from flat surfaces.
 Be sure to have one at your disposal.

 Mixing cement with water in a wheelbarrow is a hassle and ineffective unless you use a hoe.
 Mixing water into the pre-mix requires effort, but it takes half the time using a hoe than any other type of shovel.
 Get one.

 Heavy Garden Rake

-A heavy rake is indispensible on a building site.
+A heavy rake is indispensable on a building site.
 Use it to slope soil, level or move gravel, clean debris from soil, and anything else that comes to mind.

 Get Out There and Start Digging

-Attention to details in every phase of construction shines through in the end product - a beautiful, well-built deck.
+Attention to detail in every phase of construction shines through in the end product - a beautiful, well-built deck.

-So you have no excuses, get out there and start building that backyard
+So you have no excuses, get out there and start building that backyard deck today!